better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 ## main
 How Radicle Upstream refers to the default development branch of a project.

+## monorepo
+Radicle uses Git as a database.
+This means everything is stored in a single Git monorepo.
+Please see [here][hiw-mr] for more details.

 ## node
 A [peer][pr] running an instance of the Radicle Link protocol.
 There can only be one node running per device.